pictuga/morss/README.md

 	- `cors`: allow Cross-origin resource sharing (allows XHR calls from other servers)
 	- `html`: changes the http content-type to html, so that python cgi erros (written in html) are readable in a web browser
 	- `txt`: changes the http content-type to txt (for faster "`view-source:`")
 - Custom feeds: you can turn any HTML page into a RSS feed using morss, using xpath rules.
-The article content will be fetched as usual (with readabilite)
+The article content will be fetched as usual (with readabilite).
+Please note that you will have to **replace** any `/` in your rule with a `|` when using morss as a webserver
 	- `items`: (**mandatory** to activate the custom feeds function) xpath rule to match all the RSS entries
 	- `item_link`: xpath rule relative to `items` to point to the entry's link
 	- `item_title`: entry's title